Manjiree1996/HR-Analytics/README.md

 # HR-Analytics
 # Problem Statement
-This dashboard is designed to show Total Attrition of employees with the help of different aspects.
+This dashboard is designed to show Total Employees, Active Employees, Attrition Rate and Total Attrition of Employees with the help of different aspects.
 # KPI's Requiremnet
 1. Total Employees
 2. Attrition